Muriel Tramis: Career

 She helped create The Bizarre Adventures of Woodruff and the Schnibble in 1994 which is set after the near-annihilation of human life on Earth during a final atomic war.
 The surviving human population sheltered at the centre of the planet where the last traces of life-sustaining warmth remained.
 Awaiting a reduction in surface radiation, centuries passed before the humans finally ventured back into the world above.
 They then discovered the planet has sprouted a beautiful, overgrown jungle in their absence along with new races of living creatures.
 These included a peaceful, rabbit-like race known as the Bouzouk, differing from humans by their tails, pointed ears, and extraordinarily long noses.
 Bouzouk society is ruled by a King, a Council of Wisemen, and seven mystics who have maintained universal harmony by guarding the Chprotznog, a sacred containment unit used to channel and trap evil spirits.
 Having failed to learn their lesson, the humans waged war on the Bouzouk tribe.
 In one day, the humans destroyed the Bouzouk civilization, hurting many innocent civilians and looting their holy artefacts.
 The surviving Bouzouks were enslaved and forced to construct a new society for the humans.

 Tramis has also designed multiple childhood educational and adventure games including, Adibou 1 and Adibou 2 (1996).
 These are learning games designed to introduce young children to number, shapes, and colors.

 Tramis has also been a major voice in the French gaming community as she has maintained that women in the industry were not respected enough.
 She has also pointed out the lack of women employees and that increasing recruitment and training among women would be an obvious way to overcome the European shortage of designers, engineers and technicians.

 Distinctions

 Muriel Tramis was appointed a Knight of the Legion of Honour on July 14, 2018.
-The distinction was awarded to her at the opening of Paris Games Week by Mounir Mahjoubi, then French Secretary of State at Digital, on October 25, 2018.
+The distinction was awarded to her at the opening of Paris Games Week by Mounir Mahjoubi, then French Secretary of State for Digital Affairs, on October 25, 2018.
 She is the first woman and second game designer to receive this distinction.